python/cpython/Doc/library/imp.rst

 .. function:: find_module(name[, path])

    Try to find the module *name* on the search path *path*.
 If *path* is a list of directory names, each directory is searched for files with any of the suffixes returned by :func:`get_suffixes` above.
 Invalid names in the list are silently ignored (but all list items must be strings).
 If *path* is omitted or ``None``, the list of directory names given by ``sys.path`` is searched, but first it searches a few special places: it tries to find a built-in module with the given name (:const:`C_BUILTIN`), then a frozen module (:const:`PY_FROZEN`), and on some systems some other places are looked in as well (on the Mac, it looks for a resource (:const:`PY_RESOURCE`); on Windows, it looks in the registry which may point to a specific file).

-   If search is successful, the return value is a triple ``(file, pathname, description)`` where *file* is an open file object positioned at the beginning, *pathname* is the pathname of the file found, and *description* is a triple as contained in the list returned by :func:`get_suffixes` describing the kind of module found.
-If the module does not live in a file, the returned *file* is ``None``, *filename* is the empty string, and the *description* tuple contains empty strings for its suffix and mode; the module type is as indicate in parentheses above.
+   If search is successful, the return value is a triple ``(file, pathname, description)``:

+   *file* is an open file object positioned at the beginning, *pathname* is the pathname of the file found, and *description* is a triple as contained in the list returned by :func:`get_suffixes` describing the kind of module found.

+   If the module does not live in a file, the returned *file* is ``None``, *pathname* is the empty string, and the *description* tuple contains empty strings for its suffix and mode; the module type is indicated as given in parentheses above.
 If the search is unsuccessful, :exc:`ImportError` is raised.
 Other exceptions indicate problems with the arguments or environment.

+   If the module is a package, *file* is ``None``, *pathname* is the package path and the last item in the *description* tuple is :const:`PKG_DIRECTORY`.

    This function does not handle hierarchical module names (names containing dots).
 In order to find *P*.*M*, that is, submodule *M* of package *P*, use :func:`find_module` and :func:`load_module` to find and load package *P*, and then use :func:`find_module` with the *path* argument set to ``P.__path__``.
    When *P* itself has a dotted name, apply this recipe recursively.

-.. function:: load_module(name, file, filename, description)
+.. function:: load_module(name, file, pathname, description)

    .. index:: builtin: reload

    Load a module that was previously found by :func:`find_module` (or by an otherwise conducted search yielding compatible results).
 This function does more than importing the module: if the module was already imported, it is equivalent to a :func:`reload`!
 The *name* argument indicates the full module name (including the package name, if this is a submodule of a package).
-The *file* argument is an open file, and *filename* is the corresponding file name;
-   these can be ``None`` and ``''``, respectively, when the module is not being loaded from a file.
+The *file* argument is an open file, and *pathname* is the corresponding file name; these can be ``None`` and ``''``, respectively, when the module is a package or not being loaded from a file.
 The *description* argument is a tuple, as would be returned by :func:`get_suffixes`, describing what kind of module must be loaded.

    If the load is successful, the return value is the module object; otherwise, an exception (usually :exc:`ImportError`) is raised.

    **Important:** the caller is responsible for closing the *file* argument, if it was not ``None``, even when an exception is raised.
 This is best done using a :keyword:`try` ... :keyword:`finally` statement.

 .. function:: new_module(name)